KirillMcQ/kirillmcq/README.md

 <!-- Center the below text -->
 <div id="content" align="center">

-I Love coding!
-I mainly spend my time using HTML, JavaScript, CSS, Python, And sometimes C
+I like coding and rockets.
+Main languages: C++, C, HTML CSS JS, and when I absolutely have to, Java...

 </div>

+- I am a student.

-- I am a student and I enjoy learning new things.
+- I am making a rocket, you can find mission control software on my account, and sometime I will post avionics.

-- I am learning more web development and I am looking forward to learning more about it.

-- In my free time, I enjoy soccer, and programming.

 My languages and tools are: